orta/robb.is/_posts/2011-07-08-mobile-sites-at-rest.md

-_Tip:_ Make sure you hide the status bar from the main menu before you pin the app to the status bar, you can still resize the app by dragging the corners, even though there are not handles visible.
+_Tip:_ Make sure you hide the status bar from the main menu before you pin the app to the status bar, you can still resize the app by dragging the corners, even though there are no handles visible.

 I'll keep experimenting with Fluid, as I'm curious how Google+ and other mobile sites will work out.